ubudog/OpenInvaders/README.md

 # OpenInvaders

 A simple, open-source Space Invaders like game.
+More of an exercise in Java than a real game ('cuz the code sucks).

 ## Map
 Editing the map is simple.
 Open the .openinvaders directory in your home directory, and edit the map for the level you'd like to edit.